EnviroDIY/SensorModbusMaster/hardware/knh002-MayflyWingShield/README.md

 This Mayfly wingboard interface supports
 - RS485 on up to three physical connectors, all clearly labeled with G V B A
+- improved brightness - a dual line status LED Red/Green a) Red flashes for transmit to RS485 instrument, B) Green flashes from RS485 instrumnent (response)
 - improved power supply to a min 1.9W continuous, voltage dependent on booster.
 The boost circuit may be able to supply larger surge currents as it's supply climbs/boosts as the LiIon bat is low impedance.
 These could be as high as 0.7A continuous at lower voltages, valuable for starting up instruments on turnon.
 - new feature - Powering routing that allows connection directly to the LiIon battery, for more efficent generation and power resilency.
-   For he +12V current supply, the current supplied can be 155mA to 250mA surge (1.9W continuous/3Wsurge)
+   For the power output "12V" current supply, the current supplied can be 155mA to 250mA surge (1.9W continuous/3Wsurge) depending on boost hybrid.
-- Low ESR capacitor on the +12V generation input pins to avoid power surge propagation
+   Low ESR capacitor on the +12V generation input pins to avoid power surge propagation
-- new feature - instrument power "12V" has 155mA resetable fuse (PTC).
+- new feature - instrument power "12V" has 155mA resetable fuse (PTC), limiting power drawn on a line short.
 - new feature - local RS485 120ohm termination 2mm jack.
 The installer can activate the RS485 120ohm termination resistor as needed.
 - new feature - battery monitoring, accurate battery (V), energy consumed (mAHrs) and instaneous current mmeasurement.
 - new feature - TTL lines have power safe data lines.  (not tested)
 - new feature - ground wire.
 Connect the RS485 GND through a thick 18AWG wire to external ground to conduct external power surges.
-- a dual led shows RED flashes for transmit to RS485 instrument, Green flashes from RS485 instrumnent (response)

 Changes from the old Mayfly RS485 wingboard
 a) doesn't use the unmanaged hybrid.
 These hybrids where of unspecified quality, and often didn't work for me.

 Building Guide - to-be-updated - see